heyigor/miniBAE/README.md

  no-brainer, requiring literally no additional sound artist work – simply re-use the files.

-### Acknowledgment:

- Everyone on this list made a contribution in some important way.
-Its amazing to me that two scruffy guys working in our house created something that went around the world and in lots of peoples pockets.

-Thank you all.

-Steve Hales - steve@igorlabs.com

 ### New BSD License

     Copyright (c) 2009 Beatnik, Inc All rights reserved.